Skip to main content

 What is use tax?

-“Use tax” is a tax imposed on the privilege of using, in Illinois, any item of tangible personal property that is purchased anywhere at retail.
+Use tax is a tax imposed on the privilege of using, in Illinois, any item of tangible personal property that is purchased anywhere at retail.
 Generally, the tax is designed to distribute the tax burden fairly among Illinois consumers and to ensure fair competition between Illinois and out-of-state businesses.
-Use tax is due when you purchase merchandise that you will use in Illinois from a person or business that did not collect Illinois sales tax (e.g., sales from catalogs, magazines, infomercials, the Internet).
+Use tax is due when you purchase merchandise that you will use in Illinois from a person or business that did not collect Illinois sales tax (e.g., sales from catalogs, magazines, infomercials, or the Internet).
 This tax applies to individuals, businesses, and organizations.
-This liability may result in the following instances:
+Use tax liability may result in the following instances:

-• an Illinois business withdraws tangible personal property from its sales inventories for its own use.
+• An Illinois business withdraws tangible personal property from its sales inventories for its own use.
 In this instance, at the time the item was purchased, the business would not have paid tax to the vendor because it purchased the items for resale purposes.

 Answers others found helpful